Zymbit-Docs/docs/content/tutorials/supervised-boot/index.md

     `./manifest.py --delete sample.txt`

-The next powercycle should boot with the normal sequence - it should not flash the 22 flashes followed by 9 flashes, three times sequence.
+The next powercycle should boot with the normal sequence - it should not flash the 22 flashes followed by 10 flashes, three times sequence.

 ### Specifying a Different Slot

-Any of the SCM key slots can be used for the sign/verify functions.
 The example above uses slot 0 by default but will take alternative slot numbers.
-Slots 0-13 are always available.
-To use a slot in the key store (Slots 16-528) you would need to change the above script to first include generating a key for that slot.
+Slots 0-13 are currently available.
+Slots in the key store (Slots 16-528) will be supported in the future but are not currently available for use.
 See the [API Documentation](../../api).